beckitrue/container-app-workshop/nginx/README.md

 ### Step 2:
-Begin with creating the Flask application container by following the instructions in the `nginx/simple-web` directory
+Begin with creating the Flask application container image by following the instructions in the `nginx/simple-web` directory

 ### Step 3:
-Create the `nginx` container by followig the instructions in the `nginx/nginx` directory
+Create the `nginx` and `simple-web` containers by followig the instructions in the `nginx/nginx` directory